bmm00000/practice/js/course1/1/NOTES.md

 //

-logical operators are typically used with boolean values, and when they are, they return a boolean value. but what is really happening is that the return value is one of the operands (this is because short-circuit evaluation). so that means that logical operators can work without boolean values as well. in order to save time, processing power, if js encounters something that it doesn't like, the operation stops right and there.
+logical operators are typically used with boolean values, and when they are, they return a boolean value. but what is really happening is that the return value is one of the operands (this is because short-circuit evaluation). so that means that logical operators can work without boolean values as well. in order to save time, processing power, if js encounters something that it doesn't like, the operation stops right then and there.

 false && (anything) // false (js will not even look at the second operand) true || (anything) // true (js will not even look at the second operand)